Role: Game designer & 2D/3D artist

 Designing and making a 3D puzzle game from scratch

 For my bachelor’s graduation project I designed and made a 3D puzzle game together with a programmer.
-I designed the entire game from scratch, made an elaborate Game Design Document, made almost all of the 2D & 3D assets and designed all the (81) levels/puzzles.
+I designed the entire game from scratch, made an elaborate Game Design Document, made almost all of the 2D & 3D assets and designed and made all the (81) levels/puzzles.

 First I designed a proof of concept and a prototype with the programmer, after approval I started expanding the game design with all the possible puzzle objects, keeping the ones that worked best and removing the ones that didn’t.
 The levels are designed in such a way that no more than one new obstacle type or puzzle gets introduced per level for the first 40 levels, and a combination of different obstacles per level is gradually built up during the last 40 levels of the game.